AmElmo/sign_language_detector/Readme.md

 We logged metrics from our model and displayed them in Tensorboard.
 Scripts are available in the notebook in order to test your model in real-time using your webcam before diving into the production side.

 <br/>

 ## 6. 🚲 Lifecycle setup

+We use Weights & Biases to keep track of our training metrics.
+We dump the Tensorflow files after training using the WandB API and display the Tensorboard dashboards.